 Erected by National

 Marker series.
 This marker is included in the Star Spangled Banner National Historic Trail marker series.

 Location.
 38° 58.722′ N, 76° 29.646′ W. Marker is in Annapolis, Maryland, in Anne Arundel County.
 Marker is on West Street.
 Touch for map.
 The marker is located at the rear of the Annapolis Visitor Center near the parking lot.
 Marker is at or near this postal address: 26 West Street, Annapolis MD 21401, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Claude House (a few steps from this marker); Congress Was Here (a few steps from this marker); A Community Legacy (within shouting distance of this marker); Lot 70 Is Historically Significant (within shouting distance of this marker); Marion Warren's six photographs capture this historic Annapolis neighborhood in a sleepier time (within shouting distance of this marker); Reynold's Tavern (about 300 feet away, measured in a direct line); Southgate Memorial (about 400 feet away); The Maryland Inn (about 500 feet away).
 Touch for a list and map of all markers in Annapolis.

 Categories. • War of 1812 •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 28, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 269 times since then.
+This page has been viewed 275 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on December 28, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.